Too Much Fluoride Causes Damage to the Teeth - How Much Is Too Much?

 Fluoridated water accounts for 40% of all dental fluorosis cases.

 We consume these (sometimes) dangerous levels of fluoride via drinking water, children’s formula, foods prepared with public drinking water, toothpaste, and mouthwash.
+Too much fluoride can lead to fluoride toxicity!

 How To Prevent Fluorosis